-Figuring out where to stay in Los Angeles is one of the most important things to sort out when you come to visit this sprawling, yet fascinating city.
-I could personally spend hours researching the ideal neighborhood that matches my itinerary.
-LA is a car-centric city, where you have to factor in the daily traffic, which can easily double your travel time (especially during rush hour which starts from 7-10am and 3-7pm on weekdays).
-I’ve definitely learned to plan my time in LA around the seemingly ubiquitous traffic.
+Figuring out the best area to stay in Los Angeles is one of the most important things to sort out when you come to visit this sprawling, yet fascinating Southern California city.
+LA is a car-centric city, where you have to factor in the daily traffic, which can easily double your travel time.
 Whether you want to stay by the beach or head further inland, here’s an in-depth guide to the different popular neighborhoods in the city, and the best places to stay in LA for visitors within those areas.

 This post contains affiliate links (with no extra cost to you).
 Read the full disclosure policy click here.
 Thank you for supporting Small World This Is.